mmorise/World/doc/readme_ENG.txt

 3. License
-WORLD is free software, and you can redistribute it and modify it under the terms of the BSD License.
+WORLD is free software, and you can redistribute it and modify it under the terms of the modified BSD License.
 Please see copying.txt for more information.
 You can use this program for business, while I hope that you contact me after you developed software with WORLD.